lk77/vuesax/docs/components/tabs.md

 ## Color

-You can change the color of the component with the property `color`, the parameter allows the main colors and HEX or RGB
+You can change the color of the component with the property `color`, the parameter allows the main colors and HEX or RGB.

+You can use `hover-line` property to display a translucent line on hover, below the vs-tab.

 :::warning
   Only **RGB** and **HEX** colors are supported.